 Before purchasing PI cover, there are several things you should consider:

-1. Level of Cover – Make sure you are adequately insured.
+Make sure you are adequately insured.
 Unless specified by the terms of a contract to provide work or services, many industry experts would suggest that you take out as much cover as you can reasonably afford.

-2. Retroactive Cover – If you are concerned about potential claims which may arise from work you have done from the date you started in business.
-Clearly, you will need to declare that you have no reason to believe that any claims will be made against your past activities when you sign up.
+However, if you did want to be covered for all the work you have done from the date you started in business, you can ask for a quote for retroactive cover.
+Clearly, you will need to declare that you have no reason to believe that any claims will be made against your previous work when you sign up.

 Where can I buy PI cover from?